 I teach in an informative and non-dogmatic style, and aim to help students connect more deeply to their bodies so that they can move better, breathe deeper, and think wiser.

 I see my job as facilitating empowerment through process work.
 In this, people start to understand more about themselves, their habitual responses and reactions.
-Ultimately I create a space where people can remove their layers of protection, discover who they are beneath, and live life more authentically.
+Ultimately I hope to create a space where people feel that they can remove their layers of protection, discover who they are beneath, and live life more authentically.